jjescandor/cookie-stand-admin/README.md

 - Won’t break if they get left in, but a good practice to remove stuff you’re not using.
 - Pro tip: Tailwind CSS Extension Pack

+### Stretch Goals
+- Refactor to move components to own functions.
+- Refactor to move components to own files.
+- Add more styling
+- Link to another page within the app

 ### Tests
 1. No test at this time